taikedz/shellpipe/README.md

 This is a small project to allow using shell-like pipe notation inside python scripts.

-Import the shellpipe notation, and write pipe-like syntax:
+Import the shellpipe notation, and write pipe-like syntax directly with strings.

 ## Examples

-Provide commands as token lists, or as plain strings
+Provide commands as token lists or tuples, or as plain strings.

-The pipe can be printed for its final stdout.
+The pipe can simply be printed for its final stdout.

 ```python
 from shellpipe import sh, PipeError